NEW YORK (AP) -- Andre Ingram went up for a wide-open dunk in the final seconds of the first half with Minnesota still in striking distance.

 Both teams got off to a hot start, but then the Cardinal turned up the defensive pressure, and when the Golden Gophers (23-15) had good looks, they couldn't make them.
 Sixth-seeded Minnesota missed 16 of its last 19 shots in the first half.

 The Cardinal scored 12 straight points to go ahead 29-21 with 4 1/2 minutes left before the break.
-Aaron Bright had six points, including a four-point play, and two assists during the run, and Stanford drew three charges.
+Aaron Bright had six points, including a four-point play, and an assist during the run, and Stanford drew three charges.

 Bright finished with 15 points and six assists off the bench to earn most outstanding player honors.